How Does Defensive Driving Lower Insurance Rates?

 • Learn how to handle skids.

-• Familiarize yourself with new technology like anti-lock brakes or rear cameras.
+• Familiarize yourself with newer technology like anti-lock brakes or rear cameras.

 • Discover how to avoid common distractions and keep your eyes on the road.

-Defensive driver courses can last from four hours to several months and be conducted online or in a physical classroom setting.
-They cost between $20 and $100.
-Check with the National Safety Council, AAA, AARP or a local retirement community for a class near you.
+Defensive driver courses can last from a single four-hour session to multiple sessions spread over weeks, and they may be offered online or in a classroom setting.
+They generally cost between $20 and $100, and you can check with the National Safety Council, AAA, AARP or a local retirement community for a class near you.

-After you successfully pass the defensive driver class that's approved by your state and accepted by your insurance company, provide the certificate of completion.
-You may also be required to remain accident-free and avoid citations for a certain amount of time to qualify for the discount.
+After you successfully complete a defensive driving class that is approved by your state and accepted by your insurance company, provide the certificate of completion to your insurer.
+You may also be required to remain accident-free and avoid citations for a specified period to qualify for the discount.

-Young drivers between 16 and 25 years of age may save up to 15 percent annually after successfully taking and passing a defensive driving class.
-Drivers over 55 may receive a five percent savings.
-The discount varies by insurance company, so check with your company for details.
-Also, ask your insurance company if you can renew your training and your discount every three years.
+Young drivers between about 16 and 25 years old may save up to 15 percent annually after taking an approved defensive driving class, while older drivers may qualify for smaller savings.
+The discount varies by insurer, so check with your company for details and see Good Driver Rates.

 Need insurance for You, Your Family or Your Business?